junglerobba/angular-language-server.nix/README.md

 Besides the wrapped version it includes `bin/angular-language-server-unwrapped` which expects `nodejs` in the `$PATH` and this one does not set any command line arguments by default.
 This requires to provide the `--ngProbeLocations ` and the `--ngProbeLocations` arguments to the script.

 The currently used packages are visible through [angular-language-server/package.json](./angular-language-server/package.json).

-## Typescript Language Server

-It provides `bin/typescript-language-server` from [typescript-language-server](https://github.com/typescript-language-server/typescript-language-server), which expects `node` in the `$PATH`.
-A typical usage of this server is to provide just the `--stdio` flag.

-The currently used packages are visible through [typescript-language-server/package.json](./typescript-language-server/package.json).

 ## Extracted VSCcode Language Servers